hucebot/dxl_6d_input/README.md

 ## Prepare the Dynamixels

 Before starting the node, make sure that the Dynamixels are connected to the computer and that the USB2Dynamixel is connected to the computer.
 Also check the following:
-- The protocol version is set to 2.0.
+- The protocol version is set to 2.0 for each Dynamixel.
-- The baudrate is set to 1Mbps.
+- The baudrate is set to 1Mbps for each Dynamixel.
 - The left arm it's connected to /dev/ttyUSB0 and the right arm to /dev/ttyUSB1.
 - The Dynamixels are connected in the following order: